hristomanos/DynamicTacticalFormations/README.md

 # Summary

-* Made with Unity and C# in 2 months
+* Solo tech demo made with Unity and C# in 2 months
 * 3D Real-time strategy game environment setup with camera controls and marquee selection
 * Units can be arranged in several battle formations algorithmically
 * A virtual leader object is responsible for handling formations